kwurst/CS-472/Syllabus.md

 *A more complete specification for "Acceptable" (passing) summaries will be given during the semester.*

-## Design Notebooks
+## Engineering Design Notebooks

 * Everyone working to earn a passing grade must complete notebook entries for the first 8 weeks of the semester.
 * Everyone working to earn a passing grade must complete a differing number of notebook entries for weeks 9-14 of the semester.
 See the table under *Course Grade Determination*.
 * All notebook entries must be submitted as PDF files, and will be submitted through Blackboard.

-*A more complete specification for "Acceptable" (passing) design notebook entries will be given during the semester.*
+*A more complete specification for "Acceptable" (passing) engineering design notebook entries will be given during the semester.*

 ## Final Project
 For the last portion of the semester, each group will pick a project to complete and demonstrate to the class.
 The project must be chosen in consultation with the instructor and approved by the instructor.
 The final project demonstrations and presentations will be given during the scheduled Final Exam period on 19 December 2011 12:30pm-3:30pm